Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 blocks of Katy stock available for private sale.
 Undeterred, Gould found

-Texas Railroad explains that Gould's subtle (and long term) plan to take over
+Texas Railroad, explains that Gould's subtle (and long term) plan to take over

 the Katy began on October 22, 1873 when...

 "...he stage-managed the election of a loyal ally, William Bond, as the road's second vice president.
 Bond proceeded to fire key Katy managers and replace them with Gould's henchmen.
-On December 21, 1874 Bond was appointed receiver of the MKT, and on March 1, 1876 he became the Katy's general manager.
-By December, 1879, Bond had brought so many Gould supporters aboard the MKT that Jay was elected president."
+On December 21, 1874 Bond was appointed receiver of the Katy, and on March 1, 1876 he became the Katy's general manager.
+By December, 1879, Bond had brought so many Gould supporters aboard the Katy that Jay was elected president."

-MP's headquarters was not in Texas, thus it could
+| MP's headquarters was not in Texas, thus it could

 not comply with state law requiring railroads owning lines in Texas to

-was promoted as an MP activity; those were MP
+as an MP activity; MP

-and his northward construction arrived there in August, 1881, opening MP service between Fort Worth and East Waco.
-Right: To serve Waco proper and continue building south, MP had to bridge the Brazos into downtown.
+reached East Waco, 32 miles farther south, in mid December.
+Right: To serve downtown Waco and continue building south, MP had to bridge the Brazos.
 The first construction train to cross the river was reported by the Waco Daily Examiner of December 23, 1881. |

 ![]() |